 1. Algo Order

-Algo orders will not be executed if the conditions pre-set are not met.
-Also, our system will not place a hold on the funds of user's account if an algo order is made.
-However, the algo order triggered will be canceled if the account does not have sufficient funds for its execution.
+Algo orders will not be executed if pre-set conditions are not met.
+Also, our system does not place a hold on user account funds when an algo order is made.
+However, triggered algo orders will be canceled if the account does not have sufficient funds for its execution.

 By using our algorithmic trading tools, you understand and agree to our Algo Trading Agreement.

-Trigger order is a trading instruction with pre-defined parameters by a customer.
+Trigger order is a trading instruction with pre-defined trigger and order parameters set by a customer.
 Trigger orders are sometimes referred to as stop-limit orders.
-When the last traded price has reached the trigger price, our system will send the trading instruction into the order book.
+When the last traded price has reached the trigger price, our system will send trading instructions to the order book.

-For example, the last traded price of BTC is 9,600 USDT.
-If a user believes that the price will continue surging up if it breaches the resistance at 10,000 USDT, he may place a trigger order with the following parameters:
+For example, the last traded price of BTC is 9,600 USD.
+If a user believes that the price will continue higher after it breaches resistance at 10,000 USD, the user may place a trigger order with the following parameters: